danielmichaels/danielms/content/retrospectives/2022/03/index.md

 I discovered the project [Alpine.js][alpine] this month and was really intrigued by how user-friendly it is.
 I am pretty comfortable using React these days but the added complexity of running a separate frontend can get a little annoying, especially for simple app's.
-Setting up Alpine is a [cinch] and can easily be integrated into any HTML page with a single `<script>` tag like any javascript file.
+Setting up Alpine is a [cinch] and can easily be integrated into any web application by either dropping in a link to the CDN, or by creating a bundle for it and linking it directly.

-Where I think [Alpine] shines is when coupled with traditional web applications such as Django, or Go templates.
+Where [Alpine] shines is when coupled with traditional web applications such as Django, or Go templates.
 To get more familiar with it, I refactored an existing app of mine - [tars.run].
 It was originally built with a Next.js frontend but was overkill for what it does.
 Now, instead of needing two applications, the entire thing including database runs inside a single binary.
-I could do more to make it even more streamlined but its good enough for now.
+It is refreshingly easy building app's this way.

 ## Mudmap updates

-I have received a number of requests from customers wish Mudmap would support devices which do not have static IP addresses.
+I have received a number of requests from customers asking Mudmap to support devices which do not have static IP addresses.
 I finally added this feature and it was so simple that I regret not doing it sooner.

-Mudmap also shows each device's DHCP lease table now too.
-This feature is not fully finished as you cannot update DHCP only view leases.
+Mudmap now shows each device's DHCP lease table too.
+This feature is not fully finished as you cannot update any of the leases, only view them.
 I chose to release it in stages so that customers can start using it straight away, rather than having to wait for all aspects of that feature to be completed first.
-This is probably a theme I will continue with, and it allows for the capture of feedback faster too.
+This is probably a theme I will continue with, and it allows for a faster capture of feedback too.

 The application user interface also received a bit of love.
 Most of the tables now support pagination by default, have smaller margins and where appropriate have tool-tips to reduce